jmahler/ldd/README.md

 configuration options can be set by writing to these files.

-The *sysx_file* example shows how to create a file in sysfs which can read and write an internal integer variable.
+The *sysx_file* example shows how to create a file in sysfs which can read and write an integer variable in the driver.

-The *sysx_group* example shows how to create a group of files which can be read and written.
+The *sysx_file2* example expands upon the *sysx_file* example to provide multiple variables and files.

 	~/ldd/sysx_group$ sudo insmod sysx.ko
 	~/ldd/sysx_group$ ls /sys/kernel/sysx/